emersion/soju/README.md

 Then connect with username `<username>@chat.freenode.net` and join `#soju`.

+See the man page at `soju.1.scd` for more information.

 ## Contributing

-Send patches on the [mailing list], report bugs on the [issue tracker].
+Send patches on the [mailing list] or on [GitHub], report bugs on the [issue tracker].

 ## License